-The Venice Film Festival 2004 Grand Jury was led by veteran British filmmaker John Boorman (Best Director Oscar nominee for Deliverance, 1972; Hope and Glory, 1987).
+The 2004 Venice Film Festival Golden Lion jury was led by veteran British filmmaker John Boorman (Best Director Oscar nominee for Deliverance, 1972; Hope and Glory, 1987).

 October 2004 update: Marco Müller and Davide Croff did manage to weather the nativist storm.

-The Golden Lion controversy aside, the 2004 Venice Film Festival seemingly consisted of nearly two weeks of Glitz, Glamour, and Glitches.
+From when abortion was illegal to when Malaysian cinema was snubbed: Aside from the Golden Lion controversy, the 2004 Venice Film Festival seemingly consisted of nearly two weeks of Glitz, Glamour, and Glitches.

-Festival presentations featuring all three of Venice’s Big Gs included those of Michael Radford’s adaptation of William Shakespeare’s The Merchant of Venice, starring Al Pacino as Shylock and Lynn Collins as Portia, in addition to Jeremy Irons and Joseph Fiennes, and of Teong Hin Saw’s Malaysian epic period romance A Legendary Love / Puteri Gunung Ledang, toplining Tiara Jacquelina and M. Nasir.
+Festival presentations featuring all three of Venice’s Big Gs included those of Michael Radford’s adaptation of William Shakespeare’s The Merchant of Venice, starring Al Pacino as Shylock and Lynn Collins as Portia, and Teong Hin Saw’s Malaysian epic period romance A Legendary Love / Puteri Gunung Ledang, starring Tiara Jacquelina and M. Nasir.

 Overbooking and long delays at the screenings gave headaches to world-renowned stars and obscure audience members alike.
 The culprit, according to festival officials, was an uncooperative computer system.